 Extended Text Selection Keys: There are now more keys on your keyboard that can be used to select text in the Command Prompt window.
 The Ctrl + A keys can be used to select all of the time from the command line, for example.
 You may now also use the Shift and arrow keys to select new characters or lines on the command line.

-Enable or Disable Legacy Console for Command Prompt and PowerShell in Windows 10
+How to Enable or Disable Legacy Console for Command Prompt and PowerShell in Windows 10

 You can enable and disable the legacy console for the Command Prompt and Windows PowerShell in Windows 10 by using the Properties dialog box for those two respective things.
 To do that for the Command Prompt, open the Command Prompt window any way you like—such as typing “CMD” into the search field in the taskbar and then clicking on the “Command Prompt” desktop application for example—and then right-click on the top of the window where it shows the title bar and choose “Properties” from the menu.

 You’ll now have the Command Prompt Properties dialog box open just like in the picture below.
-Keep it on the “Options” tab and just look toward the bottom of the “Use legacy console (required relaunch)” checkbox.
+Keep it on the Options tab and just look toward the bottom for the “Use legacy console (required relaunch)” checkbox.
 Check that checkbox so it now has a checkmark and the click on the “OK” button at the bottom of the dialog to apply the changes.
 As it says, it needs you to relaunch the Command Prompt window (not the whole operating system) before the changes can come into effect.

 When you apply the changes and start using the legacy console, you’ll see all the new features are now grayed out.
 Those are the features that come included in the new console, and all of them are features here in the Properties dialog so you can see them.